In search of the “Grail”: the ideal light coat – Carte blanche to Nicolò

 So, no obstacles, no quest!

 And then, even if I found a half-measure brand capable of offering precisely this design...
 The tailor would have to have access to the right fabric!
 The right shade of camel or greige.
-The right weight, the right fall, the balance of fluidity and warmth, the right compromise between robustness and softness...
+The right weight, the right drape, the balance of fluidity and warmth, the right compromise between robustness and softness...

 To conclude, I would ask you the same question as at the beginning of this article: what would your ideal coat look like?